RustMetal/znc-antiping/README.md

-# znc-antiping — ZNC Module
+# znc-antiping — A ZNC Module

 **antiping** is a ZNC module written in Python that prevents IRC nick pings by inserting a **zero-width space** (`\u200b`) into specific words.
-This is useful for avoiding unwanted notifications when mentioning common names or roles like "mod", "staff", etc.
+This is useful for avoiding unwanted notifications when mentioning common names or roles.

 ---